 Creating a Culture for Company Growth

-Company culture is the shared attitudes, goals, and values of an organization that starts with leadership and impacts every aspect of the business, from the way internal meetings are run to the way customers are found and served, to the way new team members are recruited and hired.
+Company culture is the shared attitudes, goals, and values of an organization.
+It starts with leadership, but it impacts every aspect of the business: from the way internal meetings are run to the way customers are found and served, to the way new team members are recruited and hired.

-In a performance company culture, everything depends on either winning or losing no matter what, and there’s not a lot of room for the biology—which is always messy.
+In a performance-based company culture, everything depends on either winning or losing no matter what, and there’s not a lot of room for the human aspect of work—which is always a little messy and complicated.

 People burn out.
 Leaders exhaust themselves and take their frustrations out on their teams.

-Basing the entire culture of a company on its performance—on the strict binary of winning or losing—is like pouring seawater on your petri dish.
-Nothing really grows in a culture like that for long.
+Basing the entire culture of a company on its performance—on the strict binary of winning or losing—is like pouring acid on your petri dish.

 So, how do you culture for growth?

-- Steady, clear feedback—at every level of the organization—that is grounded in a company-wide commitment to helping each other grow and improve.
+- Honest, constructive feedback: Leaders model steady, honest feedback that is grounded in a company-wide commitment to helping each other grow and improve.

-- Short, easy experiments with new ways of doing things in order to remind everyone that change can be productive and safe.
+- Consistent change: Short, easy experiments with new ways of doing things reminds everyone that change can be productive and safe.

 Culture Comes From the Top